 If you have not completed a personality assessment, you can complete the Drake P3 Assessment® right now!

 Your results from the Drake P3 Assessment® will allow you to know and understand your personality and how you approach your work and colleagues.
-This is an important first step to achieve career success in Canada.
+This is an important first step to achieving career success in Canada.

 1. Self-awareness will help you to identify jobs that are a good fit for you.